 Sheena Sood launched abacaxi in 2013 channeling the tropics – the sun, surf, and lush flora and fauna – to create a unique urban-island aesthetic.
 After adventures in India, Brazil, Ecuador, Guatemala, and beyond, Sheena has been influenced by many strong cultural forces. abacaxi unites playful, modern cuts with the charm and intricacy of traditional textiles, to create wearable pieces that exude confidence and brilliance.

 Born literally from a suitcase of vintage embroideries brought back to NYC from Rajasthan, abacaxi is about honoring where we came from while celebrating the present moment.

-abacaxi is dedicated to sustainable fashion.
+abacaxi is dedicated to ethical, eco-friendly fashion.
 We use natural fibers, mostly cotton and silk, and our styles are designed and cut as to reduce as much wastage as possible.
 Our clothing is cut and sewn by hand in small batches in India and in NYC, and we source handwoven or hand-embroidered fabrics directly from artisans whenever possible.
 Read more about some of our textile research and artisan collaborations here.

 Sheena lives in Brooklyn, NY and has over ten years of experience working as a textile designer and concept + color specialist for various brands such as Tracy Reese, Cole Haan, Anthropologie, and Zac Posen.
 She studied Visual Art and Comparative Literature at Brown University, and Textile Design at Central Saint Martins College in London, and at The Rhode Island School of Design.
-Sheena is also an artist and her recent artwork can be seen here: sheenasood.com.
+Sheena is also a visual artist and her recent artwork can be seen here: sheenasood.com.